A fight for life in Ghanaian children's hospital

 A pneumococcal shot of the type being launched in a new nationwide campaign could stop him from coming down with pneumonia again in the future.

-And a rotavirus vaccine, which arms against the main cause of severe and fatal diarrhea, could ensure his protection against the world's joint second biggest killer of children under five.
+And a rotavirus vaccine, which arms against the main cause of severe and fatal diarrhoea, could ensure his protection against the world's joint second biggest killer of children under five.

 "This is why we need the vaccines.
 We still have these challenges every day in this institution and health institutions across the country," said Neizer.